 Cologne with a long and legendary history is intriguing, and No 4711 Cologne for Men certainly has one worthy of description.
 The cologne’s founding goes back to the 18th century when the Johann Farina family left Italy and traveled to Cologne, Germany where Johann created and sold his “eau de cologne,” (cologne waters), which soon gained wide popularity.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-By the early 1800’s, Wilhelm Mülhens, a merchant, was more than interested in banking on the cologne and the Farina reputation, and as legend tells it, he was given the secret recipe for the “aqua mirabillis” (miracle water) in 1792 by a Carthusian monk as a gift for Wilhelm’s wedding.
+By the early 1800s, Wilhelm Mülhens, a merchant, was more than interested in banking on the cologne and the Farina reputation.
+As legend tells it, he was given the gift of the secret recipe for “aqua mirabillis” (miracle water) for his wedding by a Carthusian monk in 1792.